 Thankfully, I'd heard Franklin's makes lawn chairs available to early arrivals, and sure enough, there were about two dozen chairs under the staircase outside.

-After taking some photos, I was content to just while away the time; however, Kel's curiosity led her to strike up conversations with everyone around us.
+After taking photos, I was content to just while away the time; however, Kel's curiosity led her to start conversations with everyone around us.